eigr/massa/README.md

 Massa is a Massive Serverless Systems Architecture.

-Relax this is just an inside joke.
+Relax this is just an internal joke.
 The name Massa is due to a river near the Eigr mountain in Switzerland.

 Now seriously Massa is just a [CloudState](https://github.com/cloudstateio/cloudstate) proxy implementation